ptomulik/puppet-apachex/README.md

     Note, that on some systems, migrations between '2.X' and '2.Y' would fail.
 For example, packages providing apache modules may depend on particular (installed) version of apache.
-Some package managers are not smart enough to handle the changes in dependencies and reinstall appropriate versions of modules automatically.
+Some package managers (FreeBSD/ports for example) are not smart enough to handle the changes in dependencies and reinstall appropriate versions of modules automatically.

   - `mpm`

     MPM module to be used by apache.
-The list of all possible values is `event`, `itk`, `peruser`, `prefork`, `worker`.
-The list of supported values depends on agent's OS.
-This parameter is important only, when the selected apache doesn't support loadable MPM modules (in which case we must chose appropriate package with compiled-in MPM module).
+Possible values are, for example, `event`, `itk`, `peruser`, `prefork`, `worker`.
+The exact list of supported values depends on agent's OS, version of apache package being installed and so on (you may define your own list with `mpms_available` parameter).
+This parameter may be important, if the selected apache doesn't support loadable MPM modules (in which case we must chose appropriate package with compiled-in MPM module).
 Apache `2.4` and later support loadable MPMs.

+    *Example*:

+        class {'apachex::package',
+          mpm => 'worker',
+        }

-    **Note**: on FreeBSD the `mpm` parameter works in different ways for apache 2.2 and for apache >= 2.4.
-In the later case (>=2.4) you may need to uninstall apache manually in order to apply changes in `mpm`.
+    **Note**: on FreeBSD the `mpm` parameter works differently for apache 2.2 and for apache >= 2.4.
+In the later case (>=2.4) you may need to uninstall apache manually in order to apply changes in `mpm` (the issue is exactly same as for `build_options`).
 If you don't, the new MPM will probably not be set (as a default) for apache package and there will be no warning about this.
+Note, that `auto_deinstall` does not help here.

   - `mpm_shared`

     Whether to enable MPM as loadable module (DSO).
 Defaults to true.
-    Relevant only for apache >= 2.4 on systems, where pre-compiled packages are not used (FreeBSD ports, for example).
+    Relevant only for apache >= 2.4 on systems, where packages are configured and built before installation (FreeBSD ports, for example).

+    *Example*:

+        class {'apachex::package',
+          mpms_shared => true,
+        }

+  - `mpms_available`

+    Normally the `apachex::package` uses pre-determined list of MPMs available in package repositories for the target OS.
+The `$mpm` parameter is validated against this list and error is raised if `$mpm` is not on this list.
+If you see, that your value of `$mpm` is not accepted whereas it should, you may override this list with your own provided as `$mpms_available`.

+    *Example*:

+        class {'apachex::package',
+          mpm => 'event',
+          mpms_available => ['event', 'prefork', 'worker'],
+        }

+  - `mpms_installed`

+    Normally the `apachex::package` uses pre-determined list of MPMs installed with an apache package being installed.
+That information is later available to manifests as `$apachex::package::actual_mpms` and is used to restrict list of mpm modules that can be used at runtime by manifests.
+If you see that the list used by `apachex::package` is wrong/outdated, you may override it with your own via `mpms_installed` parameter.

+    *Example*:

+        class {'apachex::package',
+          mpms_installed => ['event', 'prefork', 'worker'],
+        }

+  - `package`

+    This is the same as `name` parameter to package resource, and will be used as package name to be installed as the apache package.
+Normally `apachex::package` tries to determine appropriate name automatically.
+The `package` parameter may be used to set fixed package name.

 #### Variables